-Overall, it has been a wonderful start to the year, with students displaying enthusiasm, curiosity, and a strong commitment to their learning.
-We are excited to see their continued growth and development in the months ahead!
+Overall, it has been a positive start to the second term of 2026, with many students’ displaying curiosity and developing commitment to their learning and leadership skills.
+We are looking forward to seeing their continued growth and development in the months ahead, as well as our upcoming Urban Camp to Melbourne

 - Mr Connor